In my DSP framework I recently had the need for a generic Interface

 Caveats

-Members with the same name on the inherited classes will have to be qualified as it would otherwise be ambiguous.
+Do note that if your base classes have members with the same name, those will have to be qualified as it would otherwise be ambiguous.
 For example

 void shift_right(auto interface) {